-While Krishnan et al. \cite{krishnan2020coded} present an optimal scheme for the coded data rebalancing problem, the centralized database design in \cite{krishnan2020coded} requires that the number of segments in the data file is a large function of the number of nodes (denoted by $K$) in the system.
+While Krishnan et al. \cite{krishnan2020coded} present an optimal scheme for the coded data rebalancing problem, the centralized database design in \cite{krishnan2020coded} requires that the number of segments in the data file be a large function of the number of nodes (denoted by $K$) in the system.
 In fact, as $K$ grows, the number of file segments, and thus also the file size, have to grow exponentially in $K$.
-This would also mean a high-level of coordination would be needed to construct the database and execute the rebalancing scheme of \cite{krishnan2020coded}.
+Thus, this scheme would warrant a high level of coordination to construct the database and perform the rebalancing.
 Because of these reasons, the scheme in \cite{krishnan2020coded} could be impractical in real-world settings.
-Motivated by this, in the present work we study the rebalancing problem for \textit{cyclic} balanced databases, in which each segment of the data file is placed in a consecutive set of nodes, in a wrap-around fashion.
-For such cyclic placement, the number of segments of the file could be just linear in $K$.
-Construction of such cyclic databases, and the design of the rebalancing scheme for such databases, also may not require much coordination, owing to the simplicity of the cyclic placement technique.
+Motivated by this, in the present work, we study the rebalancing problem for \textit{cyclic} balanced databases, in which each segment of the data file is placed in a consecutive set of nodes, in a wrap-around fashion.
+For such cyclic placement, the number of segments of the file could be as small as linear in $K$.
+Constructing such cyclic databases and designing rebalancing schemes for them also may not require much coordination, owing to the simplicity of the cyclic placement technique.
 Such cyclic storage systems have been proposed for use in distributed systems \cite{Cyclic_Replication_Distributed,CyclicStorage_Distirbuted_TPDS}, as well as in recent works on information theoretic approaches to private information retrieval \cite{CyclicStorage_PIR_Woolsey} and distributed computing \cite{Cyclic_Storage_DistributedComputing_Mingyue}.